GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Managing a large project is a qualitatively different problem from managing a small one, just as leading a division of infantry into battle is different from commanding a small special forces team.
+> ### If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.
 >
-> ~ *Joseph Yoder (computer scientist)*
+> ~ *David Leinweber*

 ---
 ## 🏎 Quick Facts